How to Live Happy, Comfortable, Tension - Free Life after Retirement - What to do after reaching Superannuation in India

 - High Net worth Individuals can invest 60% in low risk, 30% in medium risk and 10% in high-risk categories.

 - You must take care of your life long capital by ensuring:

 - Maximize returns on investments without taking any risk.

-- Minimize risk of capital loss.
-Keep away from stock market or related products.
+- Minimize the risk of capital loss.
+Keep away from the stock market or related products.

 - Invest in such a way that you get the maximum income tax free interest income.

 Have you nominated your Assets including Digital Assets